electronstudio/pygame-zero-book/chapters/6_advanced.md

 # Advanced topics

-\begin{aside}
-\label{aside:advanced}
-\heading{Instructor note}
+## Instructor note

-\noindent This is the beginning of my attempts to teach object oriented programming, but I wouldn't attempt this with young students since it requires abstract thinking.
+This is the beginning of my attempts to teach object oriented programming, but I wouldn't attempt this with young students since it requires abstract thinking.

-\end{aside}

-\newpage

 ## Classes